bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Shim

-Format: `SAVSHM` file-name
+Format: `SAVSHM` fspec

-Defaults: TEMP
+Defaults: temp

-Prerequisites: Spectrometer configured for RNMR shim control
+Prerequisites: RNMR shim control; RNMRA only

 Description:
-Saves shim values in a file.
+`SAVSHM` saves shim values to a file on disk fspec which can be later be loaded using `RSTSHM`.
+If no file is specified RNMR will prompt for it with temp as a default.
 ## SB
 Save data to blocked record